Ghini/ghini.desktop/doc/installing.rst

 The steps described here instruct you on how to install Git, Gtk, Python, and the python database connectors.
-With this environment correctly set up, the Bauble installation procedure runs as on Linux.
+With this environment correctly set up, the Ghini installation procedure runs as on Linux.
 The concluding steps are again Windows specific.

-.. note:: Bauble has been tested with and is known to work on W-XP, W-7 and W-8.
+.. note:: Ghini has been tested with and is known to work on W-XP, W-7 and W-8.
 Although it should work fine on other versions Windows it has not been thoroughly tested.